 1 March is St David’s Day, our national patron saint’s day.
 Celebrations usually involve parades, concerts and other festivities, with participants often wearing leeks and daffodils, the traditional symbols of Wales.
 Children dress up in traditional, national costume, and eisteddfodau (festivals celebrating Welsh culture and language) take place in every corner of the country, as well as internationally.

+There are plenty of ways to bring a little Welshness to your home, or have it delivered as a gift to a loved one.
 Below is a list of some of the best St David’s Day treats from Welsh suppliers that can be delivered straight to your door.

 A taste of Wales delivered to your door

 Nothing says Wales like a Welsh cake or bara brith.
 There are many companies across Wales who can send delicious treats to you or a loved one, boxed and ready to eat.

 MamGu Welsh cakes

 Established by Thea and Becky, MamGu Welsh cakes produce 14 flavours of the sweet (and savoury) treats made using locally sources produce – all of which can be purchased online and delivered to your door in recyclable packaging.
 Each Welsh cake is made by hand, cooked on a griddle and individually decorated.
 Vegan and gluten free options are available too.

 Based in Cardiff, Calon Lân bakes Welsh cakes and bara brith using the finest ingredients and traditional baking methods to bring the best, homemade produce to its customers.
 A range of gifts can be purchased online, including a Welsh cake gift box and Make your own Welsh cakes and bara brith kits.

 Hathren Brownies and Bakes